HVAC Replacement Cost in 2026: Complete Buyer's Guide

 1. Home Size and System Sizing

 HVAC systems are sized in "tons" of cooling capacity (1 ton = 12,000 BTU/hour).
-An undersized system runs constantly and fails early.
-An oversized system short-cycles, wastes energy, and doesn't dehumidify properly.
+Undersized and the system runs constantly and wears out early.
+Oversized and it short-cycles, wastes energy, and won't dehumidify properly.
+Either way you pay.

 2. Efficiency Rating

-Higher efficiency costs more upfront but saves money monthly.
-The minimum federal standard in 2026 is 15 SEER2 for AC units (up from the previous 14 SEER standard).
+Higher efficiency costs more upfront and saves money monthly.
+The minimum federal standard in 2026 is 15 SEER2 for AC units (up from the old 14 SEER standard).

 3. Ductwork

-If your existing ductwork is in good condition, replacement is straightforward.
-But if ducts need repair, modification, or complete replacement, add $2,000-$7,000 to the project.
+If your existing ductwork is in decent shape, a replacement is a clean swap.
+But if the ducts need repair, modification, or a full replacement, add $2,000-$7,000 to the job.

-Signs your ductwork needs attention: uneven room temperatures, visible duct damage, ducts older than 20 years, or excessive dust in the home.
+Signs your ductwork is a problem: uneven room temperatures, visibly damaged ducts, ducts older than 20 years, or a house that is always dusty.

 4. Your Location

-HVAC costs vary by up to 35% between states.
-According to our state-by-state cost data, the most expensive states for HVAC installation are Hawaii (35% above average), Alaska (28% above), New York (25% above), California (22% above), and Massachusetts (19% above).
+HVAC costs swing up to 35% between states.
+Per the state-by-state cost data, the most expensive states for HVAC installation are Hawaii (35% above average), Alaska (28% above), New York (25% above), California (22% above), and Massachusetts (19% above).

-Use our free HVAC calculator to get an estimate specific to your home size, system type, and location.
+Use the HVAC calculator to get an estimate specific to your home size, system type, and location.

 When to Replace vs. Repair